• Skip to primary navigation

 Instructions

-• First, add two cups of cashew cream to a blender or food processor.
+• First, add the cashew cream to a blender or food processor.
+Next, add the ripe bananas, pure vanilla extract, and ground turmeric.

-• Now, all you have to do is cover your blender or food processor and blend until smooth.
-It should only take about thirty seconds.
+• Place the lid on your blender and blend on a medium setting until smooth.
+It should only take about 15 - 30 seconds.

-• Once your banana pudding is smooth and creamy, pour into individual cups or bowls to serve.
-This recipe makes quite a generous batch and can serve four to six people.
+Once your Banana Pudding is smooth and creamy, pour it into individual cups or bowls to serve immediately.

-• Enjoy it on its own, or top it with your favourite nuts and seeds!
+Enjoy this Pudding on its own, top with roasted nuts or layer it with oat flour graham crackers to keep it gluten-free.
 It's also delicious topped with cacao nibs, goji berries, and coconut flakes!

 Notes